By Helen Stone

 So how do you get the sizing right?

-Proportion is key with the dimensions dictated by the room size and kitchen layout.
-A long run of units calls for a long parallel island that mimics the classic double galley layout, while a squarer room is better served by an L or U-shaped layout with a square or round island at its centre.
+When it comes to kitchen ideas, proportion is key - with dimensions dictated by the room size and layout.
+A long run of units calls for a long parallel island that mimics the classic double galley layout, while a squarer room is better served by an L or U-shaped layout with a square or round island at its center.

-Consider what you want your island for.
+Consider what you want your island for when considering its size.
 Is it for cooking, storage or just an extra prep and seating area?
 Size isn’t everything – even the smallest island can have super-storage with pan drawers, spice racks, shelves for cookbooks and the slimmest of wine chillers.